fmi08icds/HomeWorks/achkar/hw3/README.md

 Using binary search in the ```isperfect()``` function instead of iterating over a range of numbers from *0* to *n-1* would make the function more efficient.
 This would reduce the time complexity of the function from *O(n)* to *O(log n)*.

 Source: https://www.geeksforgeeks.org/check-if-given-number-is-perfect-square-in-cpp/
+*Looking at this reference, I noticed they made use of math.sqrt() lib. which in your code not.
+So, how did this ref help?*
 (Some adjustments were made so that the code works as intended)

 ### Profiling results after the adjustment: